© 2022 GOECO | All rights reserved

-The project is made up of a number of community outreach, health care and medical projects.
+This project is made up of a number of community outreach, health care and medical projects.
 Placement will depend on your experience, interests and the primary need at the time.
-Opportunities may include:

-- Following a government based program and maintained by experienced translators, you will plan and present training sessions to groups of local volunteers on home-based care subjects, including HIV/AIDS and malaria prevention, personal hygiene, drug administration, recording information, first aid, wound care, bed bathing, infection prevention, sexual health awareness, nutrition and digestion, TB and recovery.
+Following a government-sponsored program, and with the help of experienced translators, you will plan and present training sessions to groups of local volunteers on home-based care subjects for the purpose of capacity building.
+Past topics include HIV/AIDS and malaria prevention, personal hygiene, drug administration, recording information, first aid, wound care, bed bathing, infection prevention, sexual health awareness, nutrition and digestion, TB and recovery.

 This placement requires volunteers to clean wounds and aid in basic dressing and bandaging, as well as making recommendations for hospital transfers for more serious injuries, or if further action or antibiotics are needed.
 This is vitally important in areas where wounds would otherwise go unattended, often ending in serious infections.

 Education and awareness is integral in the management of one of the greatest pandemics on the African continent today.
 Help to increase community understanding of HIV/AIDS and lessen the stigma related to the disease, as well as educate the local population about prevention and treatment.

 This work on this project is primarily suited to volunteers with previous medical experience, medical professionals, as the center provides primary medical care and treatment.